Differentials on the arc space: Embedding dimension

-For the next theorem, recall that since the ground field if perfect, a point $x$ on a scheme of finite type $X$ is singular if and only if $\dim(\Omega_X \otimes k(x)) > \dim_x(X)$.
+Since the ground field if perfect, a point $x$ on a scheme of finite type $X$ is singular if and only if $\dim(\Omega_X \otimes k(x)) > \dim_x(X)$.
 In particular, non-reduced points of $X$ are singular.
 We denote by $\Sing X$ the singular locus of $X$.
+Without further mention, we will use the fact that, as the ground field is perfect, if $X$ is a variety then $\Sing X$ is a proper closed subset of $X$ and hence, in particular, has smaller dimension.